Anna Karina, the icon of French New Wave cinema, dies at 79

 “Anna Karina radiated.
 She magnetized the entire world,”’ Riester said, adding that ‘’French cinema has lost one of its legends.”

 Karina made seven films with Godard, her partner at the time, including the 1961 “Une Femme Est Une Femme” (A Woman is a Woman), in which she played a femme fatale.
 For that, she received the best actress award at the Berlin Film Festival.
-Other cult Godard movies starring Karina included the 1962 ”Vivre Sa Vie'” (Live Your Life) and the 1965 “Pierre le Fou.”
+Other cult Godard movies starring Karina included the 1962 ”Vivre Sa Vie'” (Live Your Life) and the 1965 “Pierrot Le Fou.”

 Karina captured film-goers with her large blue doe eyes and acting and singing talents.

-Note: This story has been corrected to show that the name of a film is “Pierrot Le Fou,” not “Pierre Le Fou.”